DevAmirul/p-router/README.md

 Occasionally you may need to specify a route parameter that may not always be present in the URI.
 You may do so by placing a question sign  `?` mark after the parameter:

+**It is important to note that optional parameter are always placed at the end of the URLs.**
+**Optional parameters cannot be checked with regular expressions.**

 ```php
 $router->get('/user/:name?', function () {
     //